top of page

 MONTEGRANDE, CACAO SANCTUARY

 Cacao, as a botanical species, originated in the Amazon approximately ten million years ago.
-As early as 5,300 years ago, it was already used by the inhabitants of the Marañon Culture in the archaeological temple of Montegrande, as well as in the archaeological center of Palanda in Ecuador, both from the same civilization.
+At least 5,300 years ago, it was already used by the inhabitants of the Marañon Culture in the archaeological temple of Montegrande, as well as in the archaeological center of Palanda in Ecuador (known there as Mayo Chinchipe Culture), both from the same civilization.

 According to genetic studies of cacao in Peru by Dr. Evert Thomás, published in “Catálogo de Cacaos en el Perú”, there are more than 14 genetic varieties in this country, which would make it its center of origin.
 And thanks to the archaeological discoveries of cacao in Montegrande, we can reaffirm that cacao is endemic to the Amazon.